BLACK HISTORY

 Dr. Carter G. Woodson, historian, educator, and the founder of the Association for the Study of Negro Life and History, was the author of more than 16 books.
 Known as the Father of Black History, Woodson was a moving force of what would become Black History Month.

-Voices of Diversity - Richard Wright Wall Poster
+Richard Wright Poster

 Richard Wright